ovo-Tim/mdict2sql/README.md

 # mdict2sql
 Convert Mdict to SQLite in a high speed.
+Support multithreading now.

 ## Usage
 ```